Overview

 If you participate in CWELCC

 Licensed child care programs that participate in the CWELCC system will enter into a service agreement with their service system manager.
-This agreement outlines the amount of funding your program will receive and guidelines you must follow.
+This agreement outlines the amount of funding your program will receive and the guidelines you must follow.

 Some of the requirements that programs will need to meet include: